 Required for collagen synthesis and wound healing.
 Citrus, kiwi, and bell peppers are excellent sources.

-Once you’ve passed the 6-month mark and new growth is well underway, long-term scalp maintenance becomes the focus.
-The transplant addressed the symptom — but without managing the underlying cause of hair loss, surrounding native hair continues to miniaturise.
+Furthermore, once you’ve passed the 6-month mark, maintenance becomes the focus.
+Specifically, you must manage DHT to protect native hair.
+Consequently, a long-term protocol is essential for a natural look — but without managing the underlying cause of hair loss, surrounding native hair continues to miniaturise.

-Most hair transplants are performed on patients with androgenetic alopecia driven by DHT.
-Without ongoing DHT management — through finasteride, minoxidil, or natural DHT-blocking alternatives — the native hair surrounding the transplanted area will continue to thin.
-This creates an unnatural result over time, with transplanted hair in a field of thinning native hair.
-Discuss a long-term maintenance protocol with your surgeon before leaving the clinic.
+Specifically, most hair transplants are performed on patients with androgenetic alopecia driven by DHT.
+However, without ongoing DHT management—through finasteride, minoxidil, or natural DHT-blocking alternatives—the native hair surrounding the transplanted area will continue to thin.
+Consequently, this creates an unnatural result over time, as transplanted hair remains in a field of thinning native hair.
+Therefore, it is essential to discuss a long-term maintenance protocol with your surgeon before leaving the clinic in order to preserve your overall appearance.

 Once full healing is confirmed (typically from month 3), regular scalp exfoliation helps maintain follicle clearance, improves circulation, and enhances the absorption of any topical serums you’re using.
 Use a salicylic acid-based exfoliant once weekly.
 Never exfoliate within the first 3 months post-transplant.